CardinalKit/CardinalKit/CardinalKit-Example/Pods/Realm/README.md

 ## Getting Help

 - **Need help with your code?**: Look for previous questions with the[`realm` tag](https://stackoverflow.com/questions/tagged/realm?sort=newest) on Stack Overflow or [ask a new question](https://stackoverflow.com/questions/ask?tags=realm).
-For general discussion that might be considered too broad for Stack Overflow, use the [Realm Forums](https://forums.realm.io).
+For general discussion that might be considered too broad for Stack Overflow, use the [Community Forum](https://developer.mongodb.com/community/forums/tags/c/realm/9/realm-sdk).
 - **Have a bug to report?** [Open a GitHub issue](https://github.com/realm/realm-cocoa/issues/new).
 If possible, include the version of Realm, a full log, the Realm file, and a project that shows the issue.
 - **Have a feature request?** [Open a GitHub issue](https://github.com/realm/realm-cocoa/issues/new).
 Tell us what the feature should do and why you want the feature.